Lola B2K/10: Racing history

 In early 2000, the first three B2K/10s were delivered to customers, with Team Rafanelli receiving a Judd-powered chassis, Philip Creighton Motorsport a Ford-powered chassis, and Champion Racing a Porsche-powered chassis.
 While Creighton Motorsport's chassis was not quite ready, the other two teams made their debut at the 12 Hours of Sebring.
 However, neither car finished, with Champion suffering a suspension failure in the closing hours and Rafanelli dropping out early on.

 While Rafanelli and Champion remained in the American Le Mans Series, they were later joined by Intersport Racing, who added a Judd-powered B2K/10 alongside their B98/10 for a two-car team.
 Rafanelli took the best result of the season, a third at Charlotte Motor Speedway.
 Creighton Motorsports went to the Grand American Road Racing Championship, scoring a best finish of second at Mid-Ohio Sports Car Course, although Intersport also took a second at Watkins Glen International during a brief appearance in the series.

-Meanwhile, Konrad Motorsport purchased another chassis, keeping with a Ford powerplant, and run the Sports Racing World Cup late in the season, replacing their B98/10.
+Meanwhile, Konrad Motorsport purchased another chassis, keeping with a Ford powerplant, and ran the Sports Racing World Cup late in the season, replacing their B98/10.
 The car scored points in a single race at the Nürburgring, finishing third.
 Finally, for the 2000 24 Hours of Le Mans, Rafanelli and Konrad entered their chassis, yet neither car managed to finish.

-For 2001, there were adjustments in the teams, with Intersport being the only one to remain in the same position as 2000, staying in the American Le Mans Series while running a select number of Grand American Road Racing Championship races..
+For 2001, there were adjustments in the teams, with Intersport being the only one to remain in the same position as 2000, staying in the American Le Mans Series while running a select number of Grand American Road Racing Championship races.
 Champion Racing moved permanently to the GARRC, while Rafanelli bought a Ferrari 550 Maranello.
 Konrad Racing moved to concentrating on grand tourer racing, making only a select few appearances with their car.
 Philip Creighton Motorsport ran the 24 Hours of Daytona only before dropping out.
 This season, the B2K/10 scored its first victory in GARRC at Phoenix International Raceway for Intersport Racing, followed by a second win at Mid-Ohio Sports Car Course.